 To further protect patient information on a computer that maybe accessed by multiple staff members, Jane provides the option to ask for a password after an account has been inactive for some time (between 10 minutes to 1 week).

 Check out our guide doc here for more information.

-Notification of First Login on New Device
+Notification of Logins on a New Device

 Jane sends an email notification to the staff member whenever their credentials are used on a device for the first time.
 If the staff member isn’t sure that they performed the login, they can end the session immediately from a link.

 Manage Sessions Log